MrGreensWorkshop/MrGreensWorkshop/README.md

 #### Motivation

 I have worked in different fields and gained different experiences.
 I think it's time to give something back.
-My father always said, ”You should pay the tax of what you've learned by sharing it with others.”.
+My father always used to say, "Pay the tax on what you have learned by sharing it with others.".

 #### Why Workshop?